 As guidance for calculation of the optimum altitude and power setting for a given flight use the tables in Figure 5-7a or 5-7b.
+Observe the various rates of consumption with Diesel or Jet A-1 - operation.

 LANDING

 NORMAL LANDING